man1c6/manic/README.md

 # Manic
-This is my first GitHub project
+This is my personal portfolio.

 ## About Me ##
 I am a 20 year old, Srilankan male currently a first year following my Bachelor's in Microbiology and Biotechnology (Hons) as an international student of Edinburgh Napier University.
 I have an interest in statistical tools such as R studio, Excel, etc.